pgaria/realAutomation/content/post/automation/how-selenium-webdriver-API-commands-work.md

 ---
 title: "How Selenium-WebDriver API commands work?"
-date: 2017-12-01
+date: 2017-12-03
-draft: true
+draft: false
-description: "How Selenium WebDriver API calls and commands work in background and understanding what happens on the code level in test."
+description: "How Selenium WebDriver API commands work in background and understanding what happens on code level wehn we run our test."
 categories: [ "Automation Testing", "Selenium WebDriver"]
 tags: [
     "Test Automation",